alishabab/Backgrounds-and-Gradients/README.md

 ![screenshot](assets/images/screenshot.PNG)

-The purpose of this project is to clone the appearance of NewYork Times article page using HTML and CSS.
+The purpose of this project is to clone the appearance of old version of apple.com homepage using HTML and CSS.

 ## Built With